Ed Stoppard

 Edmund Stoppard Bio

-Edmund Stoppard (born 16 September 1974) is an English actor whose work spans film, television and theatre.
-The son of playwright Tom Stoppard and physician and author Miriam Stoppard, Edmund Stoppard trained at the London Academy of Music and Dramatic Art after reading French at the University of Edinburgh and has maintained a steady career across screen and stage since the early 2000s.
+Edmund Stoppard (born 16 September 1974) is an English actor whose film, television and stage work spans the early 2000s to the present.
+He is the son of playwright Tom Stoppard and physician and author Miriam Stoppard and trained at the London Academy of Music and Dramatic Art after reading French at the University of Edinburgh.

 Early Life and Background